Victoria's relationship with The Americas

 The United States of America

-The United States is a major driver of the global economy and a world leader in international trade and investment.
-Victoria has a long history of engagement with the United States, with Victorian Government Trade and Investment (VGTI) in San Francisco, New York, Chicago and Washington DC.
-These offices play a vital role in the facilitation of trade, investment and the establishment of people-to-people links and partnerships between the two regions.
+The United States is a major driver of the global economy and a leader in international trade and investment.
+Victoria has a long history of engagement with the United States, with Victorian Government Trade and Investment (VGTI) offices in San Francisco, New York, Boston, Chicago and Washington DC.
+The offices play a vital role in the facilitation of trade, investment and establishing business and government links and partnerships between the two regions.

-The United States is Victoria's largest source of investment, as well as being the state's second largest two–way trading partner and the fourth largest market for food products.
-The United States is a major market for Victorian aerospace and automotive products, meat, pharmaceuticals and is a major source of tourists.
-Underpinning this dynamic trade and investment relationship is the Australia-United States Free Trade Agreement (AUSFTA), enacted in 2005.
+The United States is Victoria's largest source of investment, the state's second largest two–way trading partner and the third largest market for food and fibre exports.
+The United States is a major market for Victorian defence and aerospace products, automotive products, meat, pharmaceuticals and a major source of tourism.
+In 2019-20, Victoria’s goods exports to the United States were valued at $4.9 billion.
+Reinforcing the dynamic trade and investment relationship is the Australia-United States Free Trade Agreement (AUSFTA), enacted in 2005.

 Victoria and the United States maintain extensive people-to-people links and institutional ties.
 Melbourne and Boston celebrated the 30th anniversary of their sister-city relationship in 2015, a connection built on a commitment to excellence in healthcare and medicine, information and biotechnology, education, the arts and culture.